Kamiakin High School: Controversies

 At a regular season football game in October 2018, the student spirit leader of the school-sponsored group, "Run Kano", encouraged pro-Trump and anti-Latino chants and rhetoric, including the waving of a Trump "MAGA" flag.
 This fueled racial tension on campus to new heights.
 Student activists at the school confronted district leadership and organized a protest against the school and district for not handling this situation fairly.
 The protests, which featured dozens of Kamiakin students, shed a light on the racial issues that existed.
 The racial issues at Kamiakin, following the incident, has even received national attention.

+On September 20, 2025, a 14 year old student was arrested after investigators uncovered potential plans for a school shooting.